Signynt/virtual-content/README.md

 # Virtual Footer

-Set rules to add markdown text to the bottom (or top) of each file in a folder, or based on a tag present in them.
+Set rules to add markdown text to the bottom or top of files based on rules.
 This text get's rendered normally, including dataview blocks.
 Your notes don't get modified or changed, the given markdown text is simply rendered "virtually".
+Rules can include folders, tags or properties.
+The content to be included can be entered directly in the plugin settings, or come from a file in your vault.

 This is especially useful if you have many files with the same dataview block.
-Instead of pasting the datview codeblock into every note, you can simply add it with this plugin.
+Instead of pasting the dataview codeblock into every note, you can simply add it with this plugin.
-This prevents unecessary bloat, while also letting you easily change the code for all files at the same time.
+This prevents unecessary file bloat, while also letting you easily change the code for all files at the same time.

+## Features
+- Works with Dataview, Datacore and native Obisidan Bases
+- Lets you define rules using folderes, tags and properties
+	- Rules can be set to include or exclude subfolders and subtags (recursive matching)
+- Lets you select wether the "virtual content" gets added as a footer (end of file) or a header (below properties)
+- Allows for "virtual content" to be defined in the plugin settings, or in a markdown file
+- Rules can be enabled or disabled from the plugin settings

 ## Example use cases

+### Universally defined dataview for showing authors works
 I have a folder called "Authors" which contains a note on each author of media I've read/watched.
 I want to see what media the Author has made when I open the note, so I use the following dataview query to query that info from my media notes:

 ``````md